bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-27-surviving-films-of-themersons.md

 The Commission’s research revealed that, after seizure in Paris, the original nitrate film of _Europa_ had entered the Reich Film Archive (Reichsfilmarchiv) in Berlin and by 1959 it was in the holdings of the East German State Film Archive (Staatliches Filmarchiv).
 After the reunification of Germany in 1990, the Film Archive became part of the German Federal Archives (Bundesarchiv) where the film had remained ever since.
 The Commission found there were two copies of the film in the Bundesarchiv, the 35 mm nitrate copy left at Vitfer Laboratories in 1940, and a preservation copy made by the Bundesarchiv.

 Returned to the UK in July this year, _Europa_ was subsequently restored by Fixafilm in Warsaw with a newly commissioned soundtrack composed by Lodewijk Muns.
 Both original copies and the restoration film files for _Europa_ were donated by the Themerson Estate to the BFI National Archive, which holds the three surviving films made by the Themersons, two made in England for the Film Unit of the Polish Government-in-Exile: _Calling Mr. Smith_ (1943) and _The Eye and the Ear_ (1945) as well as the Polish-made _The Adventure of a Good Citizen_ (1937).
-Their four other films seized in Paris in 1940 – The Pharmacy (1930), Moment Musical (1933), Short Circuit (1935) and the Paris copy of The Adventure of a Good Citizen (1937) – remain missing.
+Their four other films seized in Paris in 1940 – The Pharmacy (1930), Moment Musical (1933), Short Circuit (1935) and the Paris copy of The Adventure of a Good Citizen (1937) – remain missing.<br>
 **bfi.org.uk, 14 September 2021**<br>

 **Adventures of a Good Citizen**<br>